dart-lang/language/accepted/future-releases/0546-patterns/feature-specification.md

 -   Handle negative length lists and maps (#2701).

 -   Disambiguate the grammar around bare identifiers (#2714).
-The overall syntax and semantics are unchanged, but the grammar itself is now unambiguous.
+The overall syntax and semantics are unchanged, but the pattern grammar is now unambiguous.

 -   Allow promoted types and type variables with bounds to be always-exhaustive (#2765).